Dairy without the Cow

 So, it was easy for us to download the genes from a digital database and use the now-common tools of biology to turn these digital genetic sequences back into physical DNA molecules that a cell can read.
 This process is all totally animal-free.

 We now had the milk-protein genes in a form that could be read by any cell.
 So, what kind of cell should we work with?

 Just as cows are the best milk producers in the animal world, it turns out there was a winner from the world of flora, too.

 Sixty years ago, on the Solomon Islands, a natural microflora was discovered to be eating holes in soldiers’ canvas tents.
 It turned out that these microscopic creatures were producing a huge amount of cellulase enzyme, capable of breaking down the tough cellulose fibers making up the canvas material.
-Between its ability to make a ton of protein – and its talent for learning how to make other proteins using the tools of precision fermentation - this friendly flora, known as Trichoderma, quickly became a darling of the bioproducts industry.
+Between its ability to make a ton of protein – and its talent for learning how to make other proteins using the tools of precision fermentation - this friendly flora, a kind of fungus, quickly became a darling of the bioproducts industry.
 It seemed like a no-brainer for us to work with this time-tested winner.

-By combining the animal-free milk-protein genes with some spores of Trichoderma, we successfully domesticated the world’s first dairy-producing flora.
+By combining the animal-free milk-protein genes with this flora's spores, we successfully domesticated the world’s first dairy-producing flora.

 Training the flora to make milk protein required our brilliant scientists and a ton of hard work, but now, anyone who knows how to run a fermentation tank can make animal-free milk protein!

 We're excited to have progressed from just a crazy idea to making real animal-free dairy you can buy today through our brand partners.
 Keep an eye out for products made better with Perfect Day.